rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 }
 {{< /highlight >}}

 Though REST was the status quo for a long time, a Facebook techology called GraphQL has recently emerged as a potential successor.
-The following sections introduce GrapQL's advantages and disadvantages, as well as possible alternatives for developers who need options.
+The following sections introduce GraphQL's advantages and disadvantages, as well as possible alternatives for developers who need options.

 {{% chapter_header "What is GraphQL?" "what-is-graphql" %}}